Getting a remote job. Sounds kind of like a dream right?

 3. How to Find Your Dream Remote Job.

 If you’re still reading, you’re probably ready to storm the virtual gates of the remote work-world.
-Still, if you want to land a remote job… you’ll first need to know where to look.
+Still, if you want to get a remote job… you’ll first need to know where to look.

 The Best Sites for Finding Great Remote Jobs.

-Most job sites don’t have a very good “remote work” filter, which usually results in hours of sifting through jobs.
+Most job sites don’t have a very good “remote work” filter, which usually results in hours of sifting through freelance jobs and other gigs that might not be the best fit.
 All of the job boards below do the sifting for you and feature specifically remote jobs:

 In my experience, these are hands down the 6 best sites for finding remote jobs: